caioricciuti/caioricciuti/readme.md

 # Hey!
 My name is Caio Ricciuti 👋
 ## About me
-I’m a Junior Python developer with some experience in web development with Django Framework.
-I love open source and I do my best to contribute!
+I’m a Junior web developer with some experience in Python with Django Framework and JS with Node,js and express .
+I love open source and I do my best to contribute.

 ## Current working on:
 <p>